bosima/FireflySoft.RateLimit/README.md

 SimulationRequest is a custom request that you can modify to any type.

 ### Todo List
-* The same current time is used for different rule checking in the same request.
+* Use the same current time for different rules in the same request, including kv expiration processing in redis algorithm.
-* Use 'TIME' command in lua script when redis support 'scripts effects replication'.
+* Add more Unit tests for the rule change processing logic of various algorithms in the process.
-* Run unit tests in the docker container to avoid installing redis.
+* Add more processing logic for attribute changes of rules for redis algorithms.